treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

     print(n)
 ```

-List comprehensions are for **loop over an iterable and building up new lists**, while `for` loops **loop over an iterable to do pretty much any operation you'd like**.
+List comprehensions are for **looping over an iterable and building up new lists**, while `for` loops are for **looping over an iterable to do pretty much any operation you'd like**.

 When I see a list comprehension in code **I immediately assume that we're building up a new list** (because that's what they're for).
 If you use a comprehension for **a purpose outside of building up a new list**, it'll confuse others who read your code.